Premo36/DML2.X/README v2.4.txt

 NOTE:If you place a file inside a folder while DML is running, you have to click on "refresh resources", otherwise it will not show up!

 -HOW TO PLAY JUST THE ORIGINAL GAME:
+1)Add your iwad's to the "IWAD" folder inside the "FILE" folder next to "DML vX.X.exe"
+   NOTE: To be recognised you game must have one of the following extension: ".wad", ".pk3", ".zip", ".pak", ".pk7", ".grp", ".rff", ".deh", ".iwad", ".ipk3".
-1)Add your iwad's to the IWAD folder inside the "FILE" folder next to "DML vX.X.exe" 1b)Add your iwad/s (original games/s) trough the "ADD" button in the IWAD section, you can add as many as you like, from any folder of your PC.(If your game is not in the .wad format you'll need to change the filter in the file dialog to see it,if it does not follow the "IWAD 4 byte standard",a warning will pop-up,but you can still add it)
+   1b)Add your iwad/s (original games/s) trough the "ADD" button in the IWAD section, you can add as many as you like, from any folder of your PC.
+   NOTE:If your game is not in the .wad format you'll need to change the filter in the file dialog to see it.
-2)Add your sourceport to the PORT folder inside the "FILE" folder next to "DML vX.X.exe" 2b)Add your favorite/s modern sourceport/s trough the "ADD" button in the Source Port section.
+   NOTE: If it does not follow the "IWAD 4 byte standard",a warning will pop-up,but you can still add it) 2)Add your sourceport to the PORT folder inside the "FILE" folder next to "DML vX.X.exe" 2b)Add your favorite/s modern sourceport/s trough the "ADD" button in the Source Port section.
 3)Select from the relative combobox the sourceport and the game you want to play.
 4)Hit "PLAY".
+  NOTE: Your sourceport must be able to launch trough the "-iwad" parameter your original game in order to work.
+Not all sourceport may support all types of file supported by DML 2.X

 -HOW TO PLAY WITH MODS:
 1)If you don't have already, do step 1 to 3 of the previous how-to.